Preparing for Apple devices

 In truth the answer to that question can be very short or very long depending on the exact circumstances, but when it comes to many of our education customers the answer almost always includes three steps.
 In this article we will outline those three steps, and in doing that hopefully give you a head start in preparing for iPhone, iPad or Mac on your network.

-Apple School Manager
+Apply for Apple School Manager or Apple Business Manager

 Automated enrolment in to your MDM leverages Apple’s Device Enrolment Program, also known as DEP, and deployment of apps uses the Apps & Books store in Apple School Manager, also known as VPP.

-Apple Content Caching
+Enable Apple Content Caching

 Apple Content Caching is a service that can be enabled on any Mac running macOS X 10.13 High Sierra.
 When started it registers with Apple to tell them that your network has a caching service, and is then checked by all Apple devices when downloading Apps, books or iCloud data to see if a local copy exists before downloading it from the internet.